If so, then it is in your best interest to keep reading this announcement.

 Even post-repair, industry analysts expect:

-To add further insult, their ‘fix’ will still not fix the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
+To add further insult, their ‘fix’ will still not change the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
 If you own one of these affected Volkswagen vehicles, you may be entitled to financial compensation.
-Contact Villarreal & Begum Law Group to start your claim today.
+Contact the San Antonio personal injury lawyers at the Villarreal & Begum Law Group to start your claim today.

 Volkswagen increased sales by creating a reportedly environmentally-conscious vehicle.
 The Environmental Protection Agency (EPA) investigators, however, discovered this was not true.
-VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should have not otherwise done so.
+VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should not have done so.

 If you own a Volkswagen vehicle mentioned above, you should contact our office immediately.
 You may be able to join a class action lawsuit against Volkswagen.
 At this point, Volkswagen has not yet come up with a solution, and customers are being requested to continue driving their vehicles (that are otherwise safe to operate) until contacted by the car manufacturer for necessary repairs.